dnguy078/vim-go-ide/README.md

 - You can also define your custom settings in `~/.vim_go_runtime/custom_config.vim` the runtime will try to load this file - so feel free to remap keys as you see necessary!

 **If you know some plugin that will enhance this setup and thus should be included - submit a PR**

+### 6. Speed up
+- Used Karabiner key repeat for mac osx for scrolling speed up
+- Turned off function and methods highlighting